GabeScott/standard-works-vault/General Conference/1980 October - Let Every Man Learn His Duty.md

 Every member of the Church—every man, woman, and child—is faced with an obligation to fulfill his duty.
 Every member of the Church is commanded to live the laws of God and keep his commandments.
 Each has the duty to pray daily, study the scriptures, draw close to the Savior, and serve others.
 Each should partake of the sacrament worthily and labor to strengthen the influence of the Holy Ghost in his life.

 Each father has the duty to provide for his family and to teach them by example to obey the statutes of God.
 Our lovely wives have a glorious duty to bring children into this life and to create a loving, learning, and supporting home atmosphere.
-Together, parents have the divine duty to bring up their children in the “nurture and admonition of the Lord” (Eph.
-6:4).
+Together, parents have the divine duty to bring up their children in the “nurture and admonition of the Lord” ([[Ephesians 6.4|Eph.
+6:4]]).

 It is the duty of children to obey their parents, to learn, and to help with household chores.
 They carry the scriptural charge not to contend and quarrel with one another but to accept their part in fostering family unity and progress.